eggdropper/13373665Challenge/README.md

 #### Hint

-You can find us for breakfeast, but you may have to pay...
+We're both breakfeast items, but you may want to buy more than just a dozen...
 A classic exit through the gift shop.

 #### Public Address

 ## Support Us

 If we can raise at least 10,000 ADA, we can bring some high quality paper wallets into this and extend this hunt into the real world.
+The tools needed for the paper wallets fit into a larger picture, but I figured I'd attempt a creative way to fundraise for it.

 ### Donate
 Donation address: addr1q80dp67rwk6netw5f9tsjyhppuyylt2hkenx98ypkmujjp58v4ppsp5s57m9023f9wg45u578e0suqwrhc5tudutlg6qvcupxl